Luesk/Luesk/README.md

 - 👋 Hi, I’m @Luesk
-- 👀 I’m interested in data science and cyber security
+- 👀 I’m interested in data science and software development
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning JavaScript using React framework
 - 💞️ I’m looking to collaborate on many projects there are
 - 📫 How to reach me on email: gabbieluesk1@gmail.com